Registration Help for Parents

 Parents: Help your student prepare for registration

-- Ask your student, "Have you scheduled an appointment with your adviser and run your degree audit to check your progress?"
+- Ask your student, "Have you scheduled an appointment with your adviser and reviewed your Student Planning 'My Progress' to check over degree requirements?"

 - "Have you cleared any holds on your record?"